Anupreet02/data_collection_challenge/README.md

 Part 1: Scrape Titles and Preview Text from Mars News
 	a.
 Automated browsing was used to visit the link to the Mars news site.
-Inspect the page to identify which elements to scrape.

-    b.
-Created a Beautiful Soup object to extract text elements from the website.
+Inspect the page to identify which elements to scrape.b.
+Created a Beautiful Soup object 			to extract text elements from the website.c.

-    c.
 Stored each title-and-preview pair in a Python dictionary and, give each dictionary two keys: title and preview.
 An example is the following: Store all the 	dictionaries in a Python list.
 Print the list in your notebook.

 Part 2: Scrape and Analyze Mars Weather Data